-If you’ve ever been to The Discovery Center, you’ve likely noticed the large wooden structure with ropes and wires and wondered what it is and how it’s used.
+If you’ve ever been to our headquarters at The Discovery Center, you’ve likely noticed the large wooden structure with ropes and wires and wondered what it is and how it’s used.
 That is the James McLane Family Challenge Course, our high-element aerial teams course (ATC).

 The ATC is our “classroom” designed to foster lessons in team building and social responsibility, as well as how to confront challenge with a healthy perspective and emotional/physical regulation.